westonstearns/Kaggle-Python-Tutorial/chapter2.md

 ```

-One way to see the result of your decision tree is to see the importance of the features that are included which can be done by requesting the `.feature_importances_` attribute of your tree object.
+One way to quickly see the result of your decision tree is to see the importance of the features that are included.
+This is done by requesting the `.feature_importances_` attribute of your tree object.

 Ok time for you to build your first decision tree in Python!
 The train and testing data from chapter 1 are available in your workspace.

 *** =instructions
-- Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, and Passenger Fare.
+- Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Sex, Age, and Passenger Fare.
 - Look at the importance of features in your tree.
-Did the importance for features in the first tree change?

 *** =hint